MrSinho/3d_Attractors_PyQtGraph.OpenGL/README.md

 # PyQtGraph-OpenGL
+Here I simulated some famous attractors using PyQtGraph and OpenGL

-repository in development, you can use all the code with no copyiright restrictions.
+You can use all the code with no restrictions.

 Made by @Sinho_Graphics on Instagram